usnistgov/FIPS201/_FIPS201/frontend.md

 Foreign National color-coding has precedence over Government Employee and Contractor color-coding.
 These colors SHALL be reserved and SHALL NOT be employed for other purposes.
 Also, these colors SHALL be printed in accordance to the color specifications provided in Section 4.1.5.
-Zone 15F may be a solid or patterned line at the department or agency’s discretion.
+Zone 15F MAY be a solid or patterned line at the department or agency’s discretion.

 *Zone 18F—Affiliation Color Code*.
 The affiliation color code “B” for Blue, “W” for White, or “G” for